box/box-ui-elements/DEVELOPING.md

 ### Yarn commands

 * `yarn run build` to run webpack and generate JS/CSS.
-* `yarn run watch` to run webpack and generate JS/CSS on file changes.
-* `yarn run dev` launches a local webpack dev server for testing.
-Also watches file changes.
+* `yarn run dev` to launch a local webpack dev server and watch file changes.
 * `yarn run prettier` to format JS code with prettier.
-* `yarn run test` launches tests with jest.
+* `yarn run test` to launch tests with jest.
-* `yarn run test --coverage` launches tests with jest with coverage.
+* `yarn run test --coverage` to launch tests with jest with coverage.

 For more script commands see `package.json`.
 Test coverage reports are available under reports/coverage.